barbazul/1kfa/mod_guide_player.md

 Wound cards can be used to represent different fictional aspects.
 They usually represent literal wounds, but may also be used for the effects of disease, poison, or other effects inflicted by monsters or the environment.

-Note: some moves instruct you to match Chinese Zodiac symbols on the corners of cards.
-Wound cards' corners have the "goat" symbol which does not match any symbol.

 ## Describe